Spatial birth-death swap chains: Perfect simulation by dominated CFTP

+Case 2: The point $v$ is blocked by at least two points in $L_N(t-)$.
+Then there are at least two blocking points in $X(t-)$, so the birth does not occur in $L_N(t), X(t)$ or $U_N(t)$.

+Case 3: the point $v$ is blocked by at most one point in $L_N(t-)$, and at least two points in $U_N(t-)$.
+Then if $X(t-)$ contains the two blocking points in $U_N(t-)$, the swap does not occur, but if it only contains the single blocking point in $L_N(t-)$, the swap does occur.
+The result is that the birth $v$ must be added to $U_N(t)$ (but not to $L_N(t)$) to ensure $X(t) \subseteq U_N(t)$, and any blocking point in $L_N(t-)$ must be removed from $L_N(t)$.

-Figure~\ref{FIG:hctime} shows the advantage gained by using the swap move.
-The times are measured in number of events generated by the algorithm in order to be comparable with the times needed for a regular Markov chain approach.
-On the left are the raw number of times for the chain with no swap ($p_{swap} = 0$) and with the swap ($p_{swap} = 1$).
+Figure \ref{FIG:hctime} shows the running time advantage gained by using the swap move.
+The times are measured in number of events generated by dominated CFTP (dCFTP).
+On the left are the raw number of times for the chain without the swap move and with the swap move.
 The plot on the right shows the ratio of these two times.
 Note that as $\beta_1$ gets larger, the speedup gained by using the swap move also increases.